ellermister/mtproxy/README_EN.md

 ## Run on Startup

+> This script is not configured as a system service.
+You can add it to your startup script.

+For the startup script, if your `rc.local` file doesn't exist, please check your startup service.

-Edit `/etc/rc.local` and add the following code to the script:
+Edit the file `/etc/rc.local` and add the following code to the startup script:

 ```bash
 cd /home/mtproxy && bash mtproxy.sh start > /dev/null 2>&1 &
 ```

-## Crontab
+## Crontab Daemon

-Due to the bug in the official mtproxy, there are problems with process processing when the pid is over 65535, and the process is prone to necrosis and abnormal exit.
+Due to bugs in the official mtproxy program, there are issues with process handling when the PID exceeds 65535, causing the process to become unresponsive and exit abnormally.

 Therefore, it is recommended to monitor the process through scheduled tasks `crontab -e`:

-Check the process and start it every minute
+Check and start the process every minute

 ```bash
 * * * * * cd /home/mtproxy && bash mtproxy.sh start > /dev/null 2>&1 &